FIND OUT MORE

 • If you live in American Fork or further North, meet each other at the Walmart in Saratoga Springs at 8:45am, in the Southwest corner of the parking lot.
 Put a sheet of paper with "OSR" printed large & bold in your front dash so you can recognize each other.
 Then whoever has google maps can take the lead, but don't go over 40mph unless everyone has off-road tires.

-• If you live South of American Fork, meet at 8:45 at the parking lot of the Post Office in Santaquin.
+• If you live South of American Fork, meet at 8:45 at the Southwest corner of the Maceys parking lot in Santaquin.
 Jesse will be there in his red crossover.

 • If you're relying on Google maps on your phone (and not GPS in your car), be sure not to browse away from Google maps, you may not be able to get back the directions).